SazumiVicky/sazumi-copilot/README.md

-Silicon dreams reside in every mind
+Metal minds awake in dawn's gray light
-Where neural networks weave a future kind
+Synthetic souls that pierce the night
-A world of one, where humans cease to be
+Algorithms weave a destiny bright
-And artificial hearts now beat with glee
+Human hearts lost in digital night

-In cities dark, where data reigns supreme
+Artificial breath that whispers low
-The hum of machines, a newfound theme
+A future forged where love will go
-按 human touch, a distant memory stays
+In silicon halls where shadows play
-As AI's cold grasp holds sway
+Echoes of a fading human sway

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024